Quality instruction. Personal attention. A degree with weight.

 Ball State’s bachelor of general studies (BGS) degree completion program brings the classroom to you online.
 You can work on assignments during your lunch hour, at your children’s practices, after they’re asleep, or any times that are best for you.
 Meanwhile, you complete a degree that will mean everything for your career goals.
 There are so many reasons why Ball State is a great option.

 Customize Your Degree

-Although you earn a general studies degree, you can customize your degree to your career interests by taking two of eight possible minors.
+Although you earn a general studies degree, you can customize your degree to your career interests by taking two of nine possible minors.

 Do You Have Credits to Transfer?

 Credits earned recently—or not so recently—from accredited colleges and universities may transfer to the BGS degree, including the minors.
 Military experience may also be considered for credit.

 Will Your Employer Help?

 Many online learners who are working full time do not know about or take advantage of employer tuition reimbursement programs.